Parental Alienation Syndrome PAS

 Dr. Amy Baker Speaks about PAS - "The Ties that Bind" is specifically about Parental Alienation Syndrome PAS from an expert who knows more about this controvers

 Dr. Amy Baker is an author, researcher & expert about Parental Alienation Syndrome PAS.
 Her book "The Ties that Bind" has received the highest acclaim among books published about this controversial subject.
-A link to her book appears below the video.

 Dr. Baker's Book about PAS - "Breaking the Ties that Bind" is a collection of case studies from adults who were dragged throught the nightmare of parent alienat